lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 The hex.pm package repository and hexdocs documentation are best in class.

-Elixir brings ExUnit, a comprehensive and very fast testing framework, as well as ExDoc the documentation tools.
+Elixir brings ExUnit, a comprehensive and very fast testing framework, as well as ExDoc for the documentation tooling.

 There is an established Language Server that will work with your regular editors and a new, faster and more reliable one currently being developed.